rookzone/splatter-boy/README.md

 [Image to GB](https://github.com/systemoflevers/image_to_gb)

+Download the image in .bin format. b2c.py can convert the .bin into .c and .h files

 Check out png2Asset in gbdk bin directory.
 Pass an image (Generated from above).
 Will output a tileset and background map that is ready to use.